byteCoder41/byteCoder41/README.md

 # Hi there! 👋 I'm Subktgeen Babar

 I'm a passionate backend developer and a BSIT student at <a href="https://pucit.edu.pk/">PUCIT</a>.
-I specialize in Java programming, problem solving, and have a strong foundation in Data Structures and Algorithms, Object-Oriented Programming, and SQL databases.
+I specialize in Java programming, problem solving, and have a strong foundation in Data Structures and Algorithms, Object-Oriented Programming, and Databases.
 I'm always excited to take on new challenges and find elegant solutions.

 ## 🔧 Technologies & Skills

 - Programming Languages: C++, Java, JavaScript, Python
 - Frameworks: Spring, Spring Boot
-- Backend Development: Node.js
 - Databases: Relational Databases(SQL)
 - Problem Solving: Data Structures and Algorithms (DSA)
 - Object-Oriented Programming (OOP)